Skip to main content

 What to do

-1. To start with, you need to make a homemade drum.
-Cut the bottom of your plastic container to create a cylindrical shape with two open ends.
-Try and cut the bottom off as straight as possible so that the cylinder sits level on a table.
-If you have a suitably sized drum already, you can skip to step 7.
+2. If you don’t have a drum, you will need to make one.
+Use the craft knife to cut the bottom of your plastic container off to create a cylindrical shape with two open ends.
+Try to cut the bottom off as straight as possible so that the cylinder sits level on a table.

-7. Now we can start experimenting.
+8. Now we can start experimenting.
 What do you think will happen if you tap the top of your drum with your finger?
 Try it.
 What happens?
 Is this what you expected?
 What do you think makes the sound that you hear?

-8. Now lift your drum up, holding your finger lightly on the plastic sheeting.
+9. Now lift your drum up, holding your finger lightly on the plastic sheeting.
 What do you think you will feel if you shout into the bottom of the drum?
 Do this.
 What do you feel?
 What do you think is causing these vibrations?
 What happens if you shout louder or softer?
 What happens if you shout at a higher or lower pitch?

-9. Place your drum on a table and sprinkle some sand, salt, or couscous onto the top.
+10. Place your drum on a table and sprinkle some sand, salt, or couscous onto the top.
 What do you think will happen if you sing a single note near the top of the drum?
 Do this and see if what you observe matches your predictions.
 What happens if you sing louder or softer?
 What happens if you sing lower or higher notes?

 Secondary